gryphonshafer/Quizzing-Rule-Book/content/rule_book/internationals.md

 ## Selection of Officials

-IBQ officials may include *quizmasters*, answer judges, scorekeepers, statisticians, and a meet director.
+IBQ officials may include quizmasters, answer judges, scorekeepers, statisticians, and a meet director.
 IBQ officials will be appointed by the CQLT.
 To be considered for the CQLT appointment, all officials must:

 - Be a regular church attender
 - Have 3 seasons of district quizmastering experience and be recommended by their district office or quiz committee
 - Go through an evaluation process established by the CQLT, to determine that each official is qualified to perform their specific role

 When deemed necessary, any official may be replaced from their position during a meet by the CQLT.
-Team coaches whose teams are not involved in the quiz shall serve as *answer judges* and scorekeepers if needed.
+Team coaches whose teams are not involved in the quiz shall serve as answer judges and scorekeepers if needed.

 ### Scorekeeper

-At least 1 *scorekeeper* will tabulate the results of each question on official scoresheets in every IBQ quiz.
+At least 1 scorekeeper will tabulate the results of each question on official scoresheets in every IBQ quiz.
 They shall keep a running score of each quiz.
 Points will be accurately tallied on individual quizzers for each team by statisticians appointed by the CQLT.

 ### Statistician

-*Statisticians* shall:
+Statisticians shall:

-- Not be a regular *scorekeeper*
+- Not be a regular scorekeeper
 - Be responsible for keeping individual quizzers' scores
 - Be responsible for keeping individual teams' scores and provide updates to the teams of their current standings